📚 Homestead Guide

 How to update oak cabinets without replacing them

 Oak cabinets from the 80s and 90s are everywhere in Western MA kitchens.
-Here's what actually works to modernize them — and what each option costs.
+Here's what actually works to modernize them — and which option is right for your kitchen.

 Raymond Glick